 The IMPROVISATION RHYTHM PERFORMANCE (IRP) technique used at Music School was developed by our Music Director, Edison Carolino, to give pupils with communication difficulties the confidence to learn to play an instrument.

-Edison has started running training workshops in Stage 1 OKMT IRP technique for therapists, parents and music teachers working with children and adults with additional needs, designed to help them to teach their pupils to learn how to play musical instruments.
-He has also produced the IRP Stage 1 booklet, which provides the teaching materials demonstrated during the training.
+Edison has run training workshops in OKMT IRP technique for therapists, parents and music teachers working with children and adults with additional needs, designed to help them to teach their pupils to learn how to play musical instruments.
+He produced the IRP Stage 1 booklet, which provides the teaching materials demonstrated during the training.

 K started receiving music therapy with OKMT at 3 years old.
 She has a genetic condition called Williams Syndrome which causes global developmental delay.
 When we first met her she was barely able to speak due to a combination of physical and developmental reasons.
 We helped her learn to speak by using the song Twinkle Twinkle Little Star, as one of a number of therapeutic techniques.
 When she was 5 K joined OK Music School and has gained a lot of confidence as a result and is unstoppably enthusiastic in her singing.
 She loves performing in our concerts and recently passed her Grade 4 Singing exam.